weevood/Ground-to-AI/README.md

   <h3 align="center"> Ground-to-AI </h3>

   <p align="center">
-    ***Architecture to collect sensors data from ground and using it to train and develop artificial intelligence models.***
+    <b>Architecture to collect sensors data from ground and using it to train and develop artificial intelligence models.</b>

     ***** NOTE: This documentation is still being drafted *****
   </p>